New Page 1

 Children for whom activity most appropriate

-Butterfly & caterpillar group enjoy cooking activities at playgroup and home.
-Bees & ladybirds may benefit from small group interaction and adult directed learning.
+Butterfly and caterpillar group enjoy cooking activities at playgroup and home.
+Bees and ladybirds may benefit from small group interaction and adult directed learning.

 Group information